 Mines Actively Producing in the NWT and Nunavut

-The Company operates the Ekati Diamond Mine in which it owns a controlling interest.
+Dominion Diamond Mines operates the Ekati Diamond Mine in which it owns a controlling interest.
 Over the mine’s early years, production was focused on six open pits and two underground operations.
-The current Reserves Base Case Mine Plan is based on production from six kimberlite pipes: Misery Main, Pigeon, Sable, Lynx and Jay open pits, and Koala underground operations.
-Currently, Koala, Misery Main and Pigeon pipes are being mined.
-Mining has not yet commenced at the Sable, Jay and Lynx pipes.
+The current reserves base case mine plan is based on production from six kimberlite pipes: Misery Main, Pigeon, Sable, Lynx and Jay open pits, and Koala underground operations.
+Currently, Koala, Misery Main, Pigeon and Lynx pipes are being mined.
+Mining has not yet commenced at the Sable or Jay pipes.
 In addition, the Misery South and Southwest satellite material is being excavated as part of the Misery Main mining operations.
-This material is being stockpiled separately and is planned to be processed through the Ekati plant as a supplement to the Reserve Base Case Mine Plan, which we refer to as the Operating Base Case Mine Plan.
+This material is being stockpiled separately and is planned to be processed through the Ekati plant as a supplement to the reserve base case mine plan, which we refer to as the operating base case mine plan.
 The Ekati process plant has the capacity to process 4.3 million tonnes per year.
-Additional feed from Coarse Ore Rejects will be used to supplement mined ore.
+Additional feed from coarse ore rejects will be used to supplement mined ore.
 This material is not included in the reserves or resources and is therefore incremental to production.

-Jay was approved for construction by the Company in July 2016 and is the most significant undeveloped deposit at Ekati due to its large size and high grade and extends the mine life by approximately 10 years beyond the current projected closure in 2023 to 2033.
-The Company’s timetable for the development of Jay assumes early works permitting will be completed in 2016 with the start of road construction in 2017, dike construction in 2018-2020, dewatering and start of pre-stripping in 2021, and mining and processing of Jay kimberlite by late 2022.
+Jay was approved for construction by the company in July 2016 and is the most significant undeveloped deposit at Ekati due to its large size and high grade and extends the mine life by approximately 10 years to 2033.
+The company’s timetable for the development of Jay assumes the start of road construction in 2017, dike construction in 2018-2020, dewatering and start of pre-stripping in 2021, and mining and processing of Jay kimberlite by late 2022.
+In September 2017, Dominion Diamond announced results of Fox Deep preliminary economic assessment.
+Fox Deep would extend the mine life at Ekati to fiscal 2042 (calendar 2041) from fiscal 2035, which reflects inclusion of the recently-approved Misery Deep project.

-As of January 31, 2016, the Ekati Mine (excluding the Jay pipe) is reported to contain 31.5 million carats of probable reserves in the Core Zone and 0.8 million carats of probable reserves in the Buffer Zone for a total of 32.2 million carats of total probable reserves (on a 100% basis).
-As at March 31, 2016, the Jay Pipe at the Ekati Mine is reported to contain 78.6 million carats of total probable reserves (on a 100% basis).
+As of January 31, 2017, the Ekati Mine is reported to contain 26.0 million carats of probable reserves in the core zone and 79.4 million carats of probable reserves in the buffer zone for a total of 105.4 million carats of total probable reserves (on a 100% basis).

 The Diavik Diamond Mine is located in one of the most remote and forbidding places in the world - 220 kilometres south of the Arctic Circle and on the bed of a vast northern lake, Lac de Gras.
 A single road, built out of ice and crossing frozen lakes, connects the mine with other operations and Yellowknife, capital of Canada's Northwest Territories.